 This article focuses on the coherence of classical electromagnetic fields.
 In quantum mechanics, there is a mathematically analogous concept of the quantum coherence length of a wave function.

-In optical communications, the coherence length L is given by
+In optical communications, the coherence length is given by

 Coherence length is usually applied to the optical regime.